Who was Rahab?

-3 The spies escaped.
-(Joshua 2:15-24) Bible text below Rahab helped them to escape.
-They promised that when the city was attacked, she and her family would be spared.
+2 She then helped them escape.
+(Joshua 2:15-24) In return, they promised that when the city was attacked, Rahab and her family would be spared.

 Luckily for the Hebrews, the Canaanite city states were at a low ebb.
 Jericho’s glory days were over: the walls had fallen into disrepair and most of the houses were in need of repair.

 The city itself was surrounded by an inner and an outer wall, as most cities were at the time – see a picture of a reconstruction, below.

 Why two walls?

 - The outer wall surrounded the whole city, protecting it from foreign intruders

 - the inner wall enclosed a central administrative compound for palace, temples, and large-scale food storage

 - well-do-do people lived in the central compound

 - poor and disreputable people (like Rahab) lived in the outer compound, between the two walls.